 Kareem Roustom is an Emmy-nominated composer who has written music for film, television, the concert hall and album projects.
 Steeped in the musical traditions of the Near East and trained in Western concert music and Jazz, Syrian-born Kareem Roustom is a musically bilingual composer who has collaborated with a wide variety of artists ranging from the Kronos Quartet, to Shakira, and to the Philadelphia Orchestra.

-An active composer of film music, he has scored a number of short and feature-length films, and his score for the PBS documentary “The mosque in Morgantown” earned him an Emmy nomination in the 31st Annual News & Documentary Emmy awards.
-Roustom’s score for the award-winning documentary Encounter Point earned him the Best Musical Score Award at the 2006 Bend International Film Festival.
-Of his score for Amreeka (Sundance & Cannes film festival award winner) the Hollywood Reporter wrote “Kareem Roustom’s Middle Eastern flavored score contributes greatly.”
-About his score to the documentary Budrus (2010) Variety Magazine wrote “A strong string, wind and percussion score by Kareem Roustom adds to the momentum and underlines key moments.”
+Roustom’s Emmy-nominated score to the PBS documentary The Mosque in Morgantown combined elements of North Indian music, Arabic music, and West Virginia Bluegrass music.
+Of his score for Amreeka, (Sundance and Cannes film festival award winner) the Hollywood Reporter wrote “Kareem Roustom’s middle eastern flavored score contributes greatly.”
+About his score to the documentary Budrus, Variety Magazine wrote “a strong string, wind, and percussion score by Kareem Roustom adds to the momentum and underlines key moments.”

+Recent projects include the score to Cherien Dabis’s Sundance film May In The Summer (Roustom’s second score for Dabis) and a recently completed commission for the Kronos Quartet (premiere November 2013).
 In June of 2010 Roustom was awarded a fellowship to the prestigious Sundance Film Composers Lab held annually at the Sundance Institute.
 Roustom is also the recipient of BMI’s Pete Carpenter Fellowship in film & TV music as well as a CAP Award from the American Music Center.